Strengthening access to quality education for all

 Our method of intervention

-Our programmes incorporate respect for and preservation of local culture and languages.
+Our programs incorporate respect for and preservation of local culture and languages.
 Our approach emphasizes the creation of supportive learning environments, and encourages the involvement of parents and the community to ensure the continuity of projects.
 We pay particular attention to the needs of girls and the gender balance in each class.